Page last updated: August 2024

 Chemotherapy affects everyone differently, so it can be hard to know how to prepare for treatment.

-However, there are some things you can think about doing in advance to make it easier to cope with chemotherapy treatment and any side effects that you may experience.
+However, there are some things you can do before you start your chemotherapy treatment that can make coping with the treatment and any side effects easier.

 Resources in other languages